Call me on 07590 196 500, or email firstname.lastname@example.org, or click the BOOK NOW button above to book online.

 What is CBT?

-Find a Cognitive Behaviour Therapist (CBT) in Kings Lynn.
+How can I get Cognitive Behaviour Therapy (CBT) in Kings Lynn?

 "Cognitive and/or behavioural psychotherapies (CBP) are psychological approaches based on scientific principles and which research has shown to be effective for a wide range of problems.